-We have audited the accompanying consolidated financial statements of Laurel Lake Retirement Community, Inc. and Subsidiary, which comprise the consolidated balance sheet as of December 31, 2023, and the related consolidated statements of operations and changes in net assets, functional expenses, and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Laurel Lake Retirement Community, Inc. and Subsidiary, which comprise the consolidated balance sheets as of December 31, 2024 and 2023, and the related consolidated statements of operations and changes in net assets, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Laurel Lake Retirement Community, Inc. and Subsidiary as of December 31, 2023, and changes in their net assets and their cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Laurel Lake Retirement Community, Inc. and Subsidiary as of December 31, 2024 and 2023 and changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.